In this Section -

 The Work Goes On

-Although the current Covid-19 pandemic restrictions have curtailed the FNCI's normal programme of visits and social events for its members, we have not allowed it to stop us from continuing to acquire works to donate to national and regional cultural institutions.
+Although the lengthy Covid-19 pandemic restrictions curtailed the FNCI's normal programme of visits and social events for its members, we did not allow it to stop us from continuing to acquire works to donate to national and regional cultural institutions.

 For details of what we have been doing, please click on DONATIONS.

 We hope that circumstances will allow us to resume our social activities in the autumn.